BemiHQ/bemi-prisma/README.md

 Lastly, connect to the Bemi PostgreSQL destination database to easily query change data from your application.

-To query the read-only historical data, add a new Prisma schema:
+To query the read-only historical data, add a new Prisma schema in `prisma/bemi.prisma`

 ```
-// prisma/bemi.prisma

 datasource db {
   provider = "postgresql"
   url      =  "postgresql://u_9adb30103a55:password@us-west-1-prod-destination-pool.ctbxbtz4ojdc.us-west-1.rds.amazonaws.com:5432/db_9adb30103a55"